Annual Friends of the Page-Walker History Scholarship

 To be eligible, students must submit a 600-1,000 word essay on a local history topic

-, along with an application and letter of recommendation from their High School history instructor.
+, along with an application and letter of recommendation from their High School history instructor or counselor.

-The 2013 History Scholarship essay topic is The Role of Education in Making Cary What it is Today.
+The 2016 History Scholarship essay topic is The Impact of Growth on the Culture of the Cary Community.